peggyemch/peggyemch/readme.md

 ### Plus I really like to keep busy... :runner:

-I am looking for new opportunities as a machine learning engineer.
+I am looking for new opportunities within the data science/machine learning space.
 Please get in touch!
 <br>

 [![LinkedIn](linkedin30.png)](https://www.linkedin.com/in/peggyemch/)